pattrickn0/pattrickn0/README.md

-### Hi there, i'm Pattrick, currently studying, looking for a job, and developing a Minecraft Mod in my free time 👋
+### Hi there, i'm Pattrick, currently studying, looking for a job, and developing some C# codes in my free time

 ### Languages